Beautiful Plants For Your Interior

 Once programmed though it requires little adjustment thanks to its autonomous adaptive system.

-Lightweight around 20lbs (9kg) with a battery recharging time is around 90mins, cutting time is around 75 mins on a full charge.
+Around 25lbs (11kg) with a battery recharging time is around 60 minutes, and cutting time is around 40 mins on a full charge.

-With a 5-year warranty, this is an excellent mower for its price.
+With a 2-year warranty, this is an excellent mower for its price.
 It’s well made, cuts to a high finish, and is easy to use.
+The mower is shipped with 4+5 x cable couplers and connectors, 150 x staples, and 100m of boundary wire.

 With the Sileno, there’s already added work and potential stress compared to other DIY models due to additional wiring.